How to Make Buckwheat Cake

 • Stir the glaze constantly while heating until it noticeably thickens.

-• Remove the pan from the heat immediately as soon as it has thickened and transfer the glaze to a bowl.
+• Remove the pan from the heat immediately as soon as it has thickened, then transfer the glaze to a bowl.

 • Allow the glaze to cool completely before pouring it on top of the cooled cake.